mmacchia/2L_enum/README.md

 are used in to preprocess the slack matrix of the base polytope P_0

 - `construct_slack_matrix`
-given the vertices of the base polytope P_0, the points in the closed set A, and the family S of valid slabs for vert(P_0) U A, it constructs the slack matrix of the pair for the pair (conv(vert(P_0) U A),S), formally defined in Definition 25.
+given the vertices of the base polytope P_0, the points in the closed set A, and the family S of valid slabs for vert(P_0) U A, it constructs the slack matrix for the pair (conv(vert(P_0) U A),S), formally defined in Definition 25.

 - `istwolevelpolytope`
 checks whether a given 0/1 matrix is the slack matrix of a Ddimensional 2level polytope, by using the list of (D1)dimensional 2level polytopes.
 This test is purely combinatorial and relies on Lemma 26.